▶ Why do you blog?

 Comments were once a fantastic source of discussion and intellectual exchange.
 They have since become a cesspool of junk, trolls, and spam.
 A classic case of the tragedy of the commons.
 Managing and moderating them has become a giant time suck.
 Hence, we bid them adieu.

-I long suspected the anonymous nature of comments was a major factor; now, we have the self policing nature of those social networks will function as moderator.
+I long suspected the anonymous nature of comments was a major factor; now, we hope the self-policing nature of those social networks will function as moderator.
 Comments posted using those media will show up here in order.

 Perhaps the fine print of my older comment policy might help to explain my thinking.